-A. In consideration of Contractor's satisfactory performance of the duties set forth herein, Superintendent shall compensate Contractor at an hourly rate of eighty-five dollars (\$85) for satisfactory performance shall not exceed this amount unless the parties mutually agree to a higher amount prior to the commencement of any work, which will cause the maximum payment to be increased.
+A. In consideration of Contractor's satisfactory performance of the duties set forth herein, Superintendent shall compensate Contractor at a rate not to exceed an hourly rate of eighty-five dollars (\$85).
+Payment for satisfactory performance shall not exceed this amount unless the parties mutually agree to a higher amount prior to the commencement of any work, which will cause the maximum payment to be increased.